 The anthurium plant is a cute indoor plant for very small pots that can brighten up any room in your house.
 They resemble red poppies in their delicate appearance yet are surprisingly sturdy.
-Though you will often see this plant in red blooms, anthurium does come in other color options, including pink, green, orange, purple, black, and even yellow.
+Though you will often see this plant in red blooms, anthurium does come in other colour options, including white, pink, green, orange, purple, black, and even yellow.
 Anthurium grows best with indirect, yet bright light, and makes for a stunning tabletop piece.
 Like many other indoor plants, caring for an anthurium is not too difficult.

 - Fun Fact: These colorful heart-shaped plants are not flowers, and they can re-bloom all year.

 Baby toes are a unique indoor plant that fares well in small pots.
 As the name suggests, baby toes have small sprouts that resemble a baby’s cute little toes.
 This plant is part of the succulent family and requires similar maintenance.